-During the year ended December 31, 2020, the Company granted 31,250 performance-based awards, with a weighted average grant date fair value per share of \$21.35.
-These awards require certain performance targets to be achieved in order to vest.
+The performance-based PSU awards require certain performance targets to be achieved in order to vest.
 Vesting is also subject to continued service requirements through the date that the achievement of the performance target is certified.
-As of December 31, 2020, all of the performance-based awards were vested and issued as shares outstanding.
-There was no unrecognized compensation expense as of December 31, 2020.
-The total fair value of vested PSU during the year ended December 31, 2020, was \$0.7 million.
+As of December 31, 2021, the total unrecognized compensation expense was \$0.7 million.
+The Company expects to prospectively recognize these expenses over a weighted-average period of 0.2 years.
+The total fair value of vested PSUs during the year ended December 31, 2021, was \$1.2 million.